zah08k/back-testing_algo_trading_strategies/README.md

 Considering the example above, at the end we would have 11-12 years out-of-sample results.
 With the 80/20 method, however, we would only have around 3-4 years out-of-sample results.

 The walk-forward method is more challenging to code, since there are multiple iterations going on.
-In my code I can choose to optimize 1 parameter and find the best filters.
+In this code I can choose to optimize 1 parameter and also find the best filters.

 backtest -> this is the walk-forward optimization code, but also the performance code, where we get the final results (PnL, Winrate, Max drawdown, max consecutive losses etc.)